Skip to main content

 Medical Identity Theft

-Medical ID theft can be hazardous to your health.
-Literally.
+Medical ID theft can be hazardous to your health — literally.
 Learn more about the risks, and how you can protect yourself.

 Medical identity theft is when fraudsters steal your Social Security number (SSN), health insurance information, or medical records.
 They use them to access medical care; to purchase medical equipment, supplies, or prescription drugs; to commit insurance fraud; as a gateway to broader ID theft; or even to sell your identity on the black market.

-Thieves are particularly interested in medical ID theft because this kind of data is often is easier to access than financial information is, and the crime can go undetected longer.
+Thieves are particularly interested in medical ID theft because this kind of data is often easier to access than financial information is, and the crime can go undetected longer.
 Unlike with credit card companies or banks, there’s nothing in place to alert you of suspected fraud.

 The Potential Impact